joseosorioc/CNCF-Practices/README.md

 Helm Charts can be packaged for distribution using the helm package command.
 This command packages a chart into a .tgz file (a compressed tarball) that can be shared or uploaded to a Helm chart repository.

 Here’s an example of how you would package a Helm chart: <code>helm package ./my-chart</code>

+<h2>Service Mesh</h2>

+Service Meshes - Study Tips
+For the KCNA exam pay particular attention to the following -

+The purpose of Service Meshes
+The main components, Proxy and Data Plane
+Common open source offerings for Service Meshes
+The role of the SMI